Thoughts on Nael's Tiger

 Certainly all that is there.
 I agree especially on the wonderful simplicity of it, and the caps lock YES is tied up with that.
 And even while personally I think a metaphorical reading would somewhat detract from the poem, I wouldn't deny it is there - it can remind you of Shelley's classic "Rise like Lions after slumber // In unvanquishable number // Shake your chains to earth like dew // Which in sleep had fallen on you - // Ye are many - they are few."
 But, you know, with tigers.
 So go check out the blog post, and see some perfectly good reasons for loving this kid's poem.

 But for my part, what I think makes this poem is best described as emotional purity.
 I have said before that what I tend to want from a poem is ability to convey an emotional moment without describing it in any heavy handed way.
-What I think this poem does is, with the simplicity befitting a six year old, achieve exactly that - and for an especially striking and affecting emotion.
-In fact its sheer popularity gives me some sense of joy, as it makes me think my aesthetic tastes might be more widely shared than I realised.
+And I think this poem does, with the simplicity befitting a six year old, achieve exactly that.
+And for an especially striking and affecting emotion.
+In fact its sheer popularity brings me joy, as it makes me think my aesthetic tastes might be more widely shared than I realised.

 Picture the scene implicit to the poem.
 One is observing a tiger in the midst of, it will turn out successfully, breaking out of its cage.
 Presumably one is at a zoo or some other place where caged tigers might be.
 How does one feel about this?
 Well as an adult I guess I would say some combination of fascinated by how the tiger managed this, afraid, curious as to how the zoo messed up this bad, afraid, wondering what happens next, and, did I mention, afraid?
 On account of the angry tiger now running about?